DerickMghanga/Contact-Manager---Node.js-Express.js-MongoDb/README.md

 bcrypt - encrypt & decrypt passwords stored in MongoDB for security

-mongoose - database midlleware to easily interact with MongoDB database from the application
+mongoose - database middleware to easily interact with MongoDB database from the application

 nodemon - auto restarts the server during development